kynda/joehallenbeck.com/_pages/projects.md

 : My open-source repositories and contributions to open-source projects can be found on my [Github][] <i class="fa fa-github" aria-hidden="true"></i> account.

+[Todo.Txt Extensions][]
+: A collection of useful extensions to the excellent [Todo.txt][]

+[My Dotfiles][]
+: Everyone has their own take on how Vim, ZSH, and Tmux should be configured.
+Well, here's an Ansible role to turn the terminal into an IDE so you can dev like me.

 [TimeKeeper][]
 : A straightforward single-user time keeping application for tracking hourly client work across multiple accounts and projects.

-[Damasca][]: The Conflicted Kingdoms
+[Damasca, The Conflicted Kingdoms][]
 : The eternal, never ending, infinite alpha, Zelda-style MMORPG.
-Stop by the nearly-dead bulletin board.
-Listen to us rattle on about what random platform the game will not be completed on next.
+Stop by the nearly-dead <strike>bulletin board</strike> Discord server.
+Listen to us rattle on about what random game we will not be completing next.

 The [DropFramework][] PHP Micro-Framework
 : A micro-framework from back when building your own PHP micro-framework was the